princeibs/celo-101-tutorial/README.md

 ```
 * In the first line we created a variable named `owner`.
 It will store the address of the owner of the contract and give administrative privileges to the address only.
 We added the `immutable` modifier to indicate that the address can only be set one time - construction time.
 * We also created a mapping named `register`.
 This mapping will map the unique names to their respective addresses.
 It is a very important aspect of our Naming System as this is where all the names are linked to their respective addresses.
-* We also created an array named `names` which will be used to store all the names we have been created in the Naming System.
+* We also created an array named `names` which will be used to store all the names we created in the Naming System.
 The reason for this variable is because mappings in solidity are not iterable.
 This implies that we cannot access all the keys that has been assigned a value from the mapping.
 We can only access them one at a time.
 * In the next two lines, we created events named `RegisterName` and `UpdateData`  to be emitted on the event of some actions.
 * The error statements defined in the next lines does the following:
     * `error NameAlreadyExists()` - is thrown when the name entered into the smart contract has already been claimed by another user.